| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 adds some variation to the work.
 You can make the gateway very interesting by adding

+ladders, balconies, small towers and so forth to the building.
 The Totem: In the middle of the Forbidden Square the Chaos cultists

 have built a big totem to honor their gods.
 The totem can be made in a load of different